Pylons/shootout/README.txt

 - Urldispatch mechanism (similar to routes).

-- Integration with the repoze.who authentication endware.
+- Built-in authentication and authorization mechanism.

-- Integration with the deliverance filter for theming.
+- Integration with pyramid_simpleform for form handling.

 - SQLAlchemy based models.

 Library Requirements
 --------------------

-shootout requires a C compiler, SQLite3, and libxml2 and libxslt bindings.
+shootout requires a SQLite3 bindings.

-On a Debian system, these imply: build-essentials, libsqlite3-dev, libxml2-dev, libxslt-dev.
+On a Debian system, these imply: build-essentials, libsqlite3-dev.

 Installing and Running
 ----------------------